Learning Content Management Systems Guide: LCMS vs. LMS

 The general rule is that all LCMSs allow you to author content, but not all authoring tools are LCMSs.

-In addition, because LCMSs focus on digital learning, they can track those learning experiences in much more detail than the pass/fail or complete/incomplete that an LMS provides for all of its learning experiences.
-With an LCMS, you can expect detailed analytics that take into account things like how long a learner spent in a module, which device they were using, which pages they visited most and how they answered specific questions.
+In addition, because LCMSs focus on digital learning, they can track those online learning experiences in much more detail than the pass/fail or complete/incomplete that an LMS provides for all of its learning experiences.
+With a content learning management system, you can expect detailed analytics that take into account things like how long a learner spent in a module, which device they were using, which pages they visited most and how they answered specific questions.

 Is an LCMS right for me?